leblancd/kube-v6/README.md

 ## Configure and install NAT64 and DNS64 on the NAT64/DNS64 server
 For installing on a Ubuntu host, refer to the [NAT64-DNS64-UBUNTU-INSTALL.md](NAT64-DNS64-UBUNTU-INSTALL.md) file.

-For installing on a CentOS 7 host, refer to the [NAT64-DNS64-CENTOS-INSTALL.md](NAT64-DNS64-CENTOS-INSTALL.md) file.
+For installing on a CentOS 7 host, refer to the [NAT64-DNS64-CENTOS7-INSTALL.md](NAT64-DNS64-CENTOS7-INSTALL.md) file.

 ## If Using VirtualBox VMs as Kubernetes Nodes
 If you are using VirtualBox VMs as Kubernetes nodes, please see the VirtualBox-specific considerations listed in [VIRTUALBOX_CONSIDERATIONS.md](VIRTUALBOX_CONSIDERATIONS.md).

 ## Set sysctl IPv6 settings for forwarding and using ip6tables for intra-bridge
-Set the following sysctl settings on the minions:
+Set the following sysctl settings on the nodes:
 ```
 net.ipv6.conf.all.forwarding=1
 net.bridge.bridge-nf-call-ip6tables=1